ShelbySweeney/udemy-angular_recipe-project/README.md

 after the authentication token expires (one hour).
 There are additional features such as a loading spinner while fetching data, and an alert modal that pops up if you enter incorrect credentials when logging in or enter an existing email address when signing up.
-There is a LoggingService that's just used for illustrating differences based on where a service is provided, so it's not used by anything now.
 Routing is handled through code using Angular RouterModule.
-Initially, the application state was handled through services, components and RxJS; but now the state is being outsourced to NgRx store.
+Initially, the application state was handled through services, components and RxJS (see git branch before_NgRx); but now the state is being outsourced to NgRx store.
 This application is hosted on a Firebase Hosting static server at: https://udemy-angular8course.firebaseapp.com